 One list of peaks here which is already known to local hikers is the G7, which consists of the 7 peaks overs 7,000 feet high (around 2,134m).
 These are Tahan, Korbu, Yong Belar, Chamah, Yong Yap, Ulu Sepat and finally Gunung Gayong (2,173m) which, less than two hours away, is essentially part of Gunung Korbu.

 1. Guides are over-priced.
-It is not uncommon for a guide to ask for RM300 or more for a day-hike which is around Rp1,000,000 – way more than double the standard price in Indonesia.
+It is not uncommon for a guide to ask for over RM300 for a day-hike which is over Rp1,000,000 – way more than double the standard price in Indonesia.
 They often say this price is for up to ten people, but in our view one guide is only sufficient for a team of 3 or 4 hikers.
-Johor is particularly bad in this respect, perhaps because they feel they can charge corporate Singapore prices for a simple hike in the forest.
+Johor is particularly bad in this respect, perhaps because they feel they can charge corporate Singapore prices for a simple hike in the forest – even as high as RM600 for a half-day hike.
 Single hikers and small groups really suffer, paying Western prices in a country where salaries and the cost of living are still relatively low.
-Sadly for Peninsular Malaysia, there are far better hikes in Java for a tiny fraction of the price.
-However, if you can enlist the help of the often shy Orang Asli in rural areas then you will often get strong guides with great local knowledge at an affordable price.
+Sadly for Peninsular Malaysia, there are better hikes in Java for a tiny fraction of the price.
+However, if you can enlist the help of the often shy Orang Asli in rural areas then you will often get strong guides with great local knowledge at an affordable price, though they must be registered as guides within their state.

 2. Many hiking trips have a minimum number of participants required.
 This makes life difficult for solo travellers or small groups who may not have enough friends who wish to join them (as if the overly-high guide costs weren’t enough).
 Many half-day hikes can be done without a guide, but unless you have GPS, compass and at least a couple of friends with you, do you really want to be hiking alone in what is technically tiger country?